mohankumargowda137/vaccinewatch/README.md

 # vaccinewatch
-An portal to notify vaccine availibility immediately when slots are updated by government to faciltate faster vaccination
+An portal to notify vaccine availibility immediately when slots are updated by government to faciltate faster vaccination in spite of huge traffic